An outline of the audition and application process, and our terms and conditions.

 Applicants will need to a minimum three years clinical, post qualifying experience and have completed at least 40 sessions of supervision following completion of their professional qualification.
 Two references are required, preferably including one from the current supervisor.

-We are currently reviewing this course and hope to be able to offer it again in 2020.
-If you would like to express an interest in applying for the course please fill out this form and we'll be in touch with more information.
+Following a review, this course will next be running in 2021 (starting in January).
+If you would like to express an interest in applying for the course please fill out this form and we'll be in touch with more information in early 2020 regarding applying.

 The following dates (for the 2019 course) are indicative and given as a guideline only.
 Unless otherwise stated times are 9.30am – 5pm.